djeffalKhaled/ReGemini-AI/README.md

-# ReGemini-AI
+# Regem
-This is a web-app representing a AI-chatbot using the Gemini API to dynamically fetch AI responses.
+React app for testing the Gemini API.

 ## How to use:
 - Download the github source code and open in it VS Code